-For a third year, Boston Review, in partnership with the 92nd Street Y Unterberg Poetry Center, proudly presents the winners of the Joan Leiman Jacobson Poetry Prizes.
-Now in its fifth decade, the Discovery Poetry Contest recognizes and celebrates the achievements of poets who have not yet published a book.
+For a second year, Boston Review, in partnership with the 92nd Street Y Unterberg Poetry Center, proudly presents the winners of the Joan Leiman Jacobson Poetry Prizes.
+Now in its fifth decade, the Discovery Poetry Contest recognizes and celebrates the achievements of poets who have not yet published a first book.
 Many winners of this contest have gone on to distinguished careers as poets.
-This years judges are Nick Flynn, Susan Howe, and Claudia Rankine.
-From a pool of nearly 900 entries, the judges selected works by Chelsea Jennings, Brandon Kreitler, Tanya Olson, and Camille Rankine (no relation to Claudia Rankine), citing their intellectual complexity, artistic discernment, and clarity of vision as distinguishing characteristics.
-The winners read from their poems at the Unterberg Poetry Center in New York on May 10, 2010.
+This years judges include Mary Jo Bang and Mark Strand, themselves former Discovery winners, as well as Terrance Hayes.
+From a pool of almost 900 entries, the judges selected the following poets, citing formal invention, uniqueness of voice, and clarity of vision as distinguishing characteristics.
+The winners read from their work at the Unterberg Poetry Center in New York on May 11, 2009.

 They smuggled turnip seeds into the new world by /

 sewing them in a hem.
 Welcome, the customs official said...

 Too much to lose, he thinks, for anything else, picking pockets, /

 say, casually, without arousing suspicion out front of downtowns...

 Hear Jeffrey Schultz read his work at the NewsHours Art Beat blog.

 and folded in the breast pocket of a loaned wool suit...